Ritika8081/BioAmp-Filter-Designer/Readme.md

 - Select Filter Type — Choose between Low-pass, High-pass, Band-pass, or Band-stop filters.
 - Adjust Parameters — Set the cutoff frequency, sampling rate, and filter order.
-- File will be generated with in the folder of project.
+- Generated files will be saved in the project folder.

 ---